A young woman sits on her sofa and works on calculating her income with pen and paper.

 Your gross annual income is mostly useful for reporting purposes, such as reporting taxes to the IRS or getting a loan.
 But your net yearly income can be useful to help you with budgeting and planning for big purchases.

-Streams of revenue that count toward your annual income
+Other income sources that count toward your annual income

 Your annual income can be more than just the paycheck that you receive from your job every week or month.
 There are other sources of income that you should take into consideration when calculating your annual income.

-Non-salary payments from your employer: Non-salary payments include your tips, overtime pay, and bonuses.
-You should include these payments in your annual income number.
+Non-salary payments include your tips, overtime pay, and bonuses.

-Alimony or child support: If you receive child support or alimony, any money you get from that is a part of your annual income.
+If you receive child support or alimony, any money you get from that is a part of your annual income.

 How to calculate your annual income